 Palisade Corporation develops add-ins for Excel, including BigPicture - a diagramming software add-in, Evolver – an optimizer add-in, PrecisionTree – a decision tree drawing add-in, StatTools – a basic statistical analysis add-in, and NeuralTools – a basic neural network add-in.

 Vose Software develops a range of integrated risk analysis software products that operate in different environments.
-They include Pelican – a web-based enterprise risk management system, Tamara – a stand-alone project risk analysis tool, StopRisk – an operation risk analysis tool for banks, and ModelRisk Cloud – a web-based system for deploying risk analysis models.
+They include Pelican – a web-based enterprise risk management system and Tamara – a stand-alone project risk analysis tool.

 Both products use Excel-style functions to generate random values to describe the uncertainty about values in the mode.
 For example:

 perform the same operation of randomly sampling from Triangle distribution.

 After recent @RISK releases, both products now use the exact same methods for correlation, distribution fitting, distribution splicing, and offer the same range of graphical reports.